 Luke Kraut is a ranch raised native of Queensland, Australia.
 He moved to the United States to follow and fulfill his rodeo dreams.
 Luke rode bulls professionally for seven years, where he successfully competed in the Turquoise Circuit Finals five times, PBR Copenhagen Finals once and qualified for the IFR in the only year he was a member as a bull rider.
 As he was riding bulls, he saw that there was a great need for quality Cowboy Protection.
 Styling himself after some of the greatest bullfighters, he has fought bulls in all the Associations he has been a member of and has been voted in as a Turquoise Circuit Finals Bullfighter five different times including the 2012 TCF.

-Luke Kraut’s rodeo resume is long and proud: Bullfighter, bull rider, farrier, owner and breeder of K4 Bucking Bulls, sub-contractor, producer of bull riding events & instructor of bull riding schools and rodeo announcer.
-Luke has held memberships in the IPRA, PRCA and PBR.
+Luke Kraut’s rodeo resume includes: Bullfighter, bull rider, farrier, owner – K4 Bucking Bulls, producer of bull riding events & instructor of bull riding schools.
+Luke has held memberships with IPRA, PRCA and PBR.

 NATIONAL ANTHEM SINGERS / PERFORMERS: